Humboldt-WI-Dissertations/Survival_Analysis_for_E-Commerce/README.md

 - Create time-dependent explanations through the SurvSHAP framework developed by Krzyziński et al. (2022).
 - Develop DOP Quartile based Survival Curves and Risk Scores.

+Our experiments conclude that the Catboost Regressor in combination with the Random Survival Forest prove to be the best fit for our data.
+Analysis of the SurvSHAP explanations and the survival function allow us to predict survival probabilities over time for different DOP Quartiles.

 ## Setup

 - Install Requirements